Back to main LIS 501 page

 Topics include the library and information infrastructure; history and mission of libraries, information organizations, and library and information professionals; competencies needed by professionals; types of libraries and information organizations; current issues and trends, including technological change; the ethics and values of the field; library and information science scholarly and research literature; and career planning.

-Written and oral introductions to topics, readings, small group discussions, group project, presentations, and guest speakers.
+Written and oral (audio/video) introductions to topics, readings, small group discussions, group project, presentations, and guest speakers.

 No pre- or co- requisites required.